 A disabling medical condition often leaves you unable to work, causing financial strain in addition to substantial medical bills.
 As a result, many seriously disabled American workers apply for Social Security Disability Insurance (“SSDI”) benefits without the help of an experienced SSDI attorney.
 The standard for obtaining SSDI benefits, however, is stringent.
 You must be suffering from a near total disability resulting from a qualifying medical condition that prevents you from engaging in any meaningful work.
-About 4 in 10 SSDI claimants must also attend a social security hearing with an administrative judge in order to claim benefits.
+About 4 in 10 SSDI claimants must also attend a social security hearing with an administrative judge to claim benefits.
 While this hearing isn’t a traditional adversarial hearing, expert witnesses from the Social Security Administration (“SSA”) may be there to fight your claim.
-This is where a social security disability attorney can make or break your SSDI case.
+This is where an Orange County social security disability attorney can make or break your SSDI case.

 What to Expect at Your SSDI Hearing

-SSDI applicants who aren’t approved for benefits initially or on appeal may have to attend a benefits hearing with an administrative judge for the SSA.
+SSDI applicants who aren’t approved for benefits initially or on appeal may have to attend a benefit hearing with an administrative judge for the SSA.
 You should expect the following at your SSDI hearing:

 - This is a private hearing, so your friends and family typically cannot be present to speak on your behalf.
 Instead, you’ll appear before the judge with your attorney, if any, your witnesses, and the expert witnesses for the SSA.